namyrrepa/ravenous/README.md

 4) Future Work (Parts of Project):

+    I - (started 04/20/2023)
-    I:      Lay the foundations of Ravenous by building the wesite's homepage.
+        Lay the foundations of Ravenous by building the wesite's homepage.
 Part I will finish with a static interface featuring a header, a search bar, and a list of businesses (for the time being, a recurring list of one harcoded business).

+    II - (started 04/25/2023)
-    II:     Refactoring existing components using standard unidirectional information flow pattern of React application to establish a foundation for integrating the Yelp API and make data management easier.
+        Refactoring existing components using standard unidirectional information flow pattern of React application to establish a foundation for integrating the Yelp API and make data management easier.

-    III:

-    IV:
+    III -

+    IV -